A family raised $20,000 in tips for their 89-year-old pizza deliveryman

 Newey was flabbergasted, and his eyes filled with tears.

-In a now-viral TikTok video, a shellshocked Newey cries with joy: “How do I ever say thank you?
+In a now-viral TikTok video, a shocked Newey cries with joy: “How do I ever say thank you?
 I don’t know what to say!”

 As a bonus, Newey did get a T-shirt that Gladys Valdez designed for him.
 It shows a caricature of him and his signature phrase: “Hellooo, are you looking for some pizza?”
 A sticker of that same image was on the surprise pizza box.